 - Fire Safety Training: Google in your area (may be included in stunt training class)

 - Firearm Safety Training / Certification: Google in your area

 You will need to own an assortment of body pads and armor to work in stunts.
+The best pads for stunt protection tend to be motorcycle and motocross gear.
 Here is the gear that you need by relative order of importance:

 • Hard Knees & Elbows

 Have TWO pairs: one for you and one to keep fresh and brand new to offer for the actor that you are doubling.